keccaksasca/keccaksasca/README.md

 The paper is available at: [TODO]

 # Usage
-All simulation results were performed using the provided code.
+All simulation results were obtained using the provided code.

+## Installation

-Installation of required packages: `python3 -m pip install -r requirements.txt --user`
+`python3 -m pip install -r requirements.txt --user` installs the required packages.

-Performing simulations:
+## Running Simulations
 Change to directory `keccak-p/ `and run `python3 bp.py`.
 Alternatively, call `./inst_generic_xxx_xxx.sh` for one of the predefined scenarios.